-On this basis, no Indian tax will be payable in respect of any capital gains realized by the Mauritius subsidiary on its Indian investments acquired prior to 1 April 2017.
-The Investment Adviser retains the discretion to make any tax provisions in respect of potential liability for CGT of the Mauritius subsidiary.
-Even if tax provisions are made, such provisions may be more or less than the Mauritius subsidiary's actual tax liabilities and it is possible that any tax provisions made by the Investment Adviser may be insufficient, resulting in an overstatement of the Net Asset Value of the India Fund.
+On this basis, no Indian tax will be payable in respect of any capital gains realized by the Subsidiary on its Indian investments acquired prior to 1 April 2017.
+The Investment Adviser retains the discretion to make any tax provisions in respect of potential liability for CGT of the Subsidiary.
+Even if tax provisions are made, such provisions may be more or less than the Subsidiary's actual tax liabilities and it is possible that any tax provisions made by the Investment Adviser may be insufficient, resulting in an overstatement of the Net Asset Value of the India Fund.